ciliatools/cilia/README.md

 1. For all commits:
     1. If the commit has a task request:
         1. Perform the task request.
+        2. Run the relevant hook, if present.
+        3. Save the task process ID.
+        4. Await the task process.
+        5. Clear the task process ID.
+        6. Mark the task as finished/cancelled.
 2. Wait a few seconds.
 3. Repeat.